Archive | April, 2026

 For Pesach, they went to stay with my son-in-law’s parents in Zichron Yaacov.
 A much quieter spot with very few ballistic missile sirens.
 They are staying for the week of Pesach.
 Perhaps longer?
 It is nice to be away from the constant sounds of war.

 But I know people who have not been so good.
 I know a family whose daughter/cousin/niece, Maya, was murdered at the Nova Festival.
 A relative’s sister-in-law was murdered on October 7 as well.
 I know a family whose apartment was destroyed by a ballistic missile, and both of their children are in counseling.
 Everyone in Israel has some form of PTSD, stress and anxiety.
 How could they not.
-This has been going on for over three years.
+This has been going on for almost three years.
 I have a friend here who has not heard from her family in Iran for weeks.
 Scary times for all.

 I wonder if my grandparents lived in this double world during World War II, wondering what was happening to their families in Poland, Germany and Austria, while still living a relatively normal life in New Jersey.
 For my grandparents, the results were not good.
 Almost everyone was murdered in the Shoah.
 In fact, most of those almost 200 relatives of mine in Israel are descendants of five relatives who survived.